icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 	Thread model: posix
 	InstalledDir: /Library/Developer/CommandLineTools/usr/bin

+.. _osx/homebrew:

 Homebrew
 """"""""
-.. highlight:: sh
+.. highlight:: console

 :doc:`../homebrew` is probably the easiest way to install packages on macOS, and distributes the most heavy-weight dependencies (cmake, boost, and Qt) as binary packages.
 Install them like this::

-  brew install cmake
+  $ brew install cmake

 The following formulae are necessary to compile IceTray::